 Nash had become acquainted with the uber-popular American duo Simon and Garfunkel, who had been very encouraging to Graham as he considered leaving his English boyhood chums in the Hollies and following a similar path as the New York duo had blazed so successfully, combining the best attributes of folk, rock, and literary lyrics to rival the Beatles on the pop charts.
 Nash played the unreleased first Crosby, Stills, and Nash recordings at Paul Simon’s New York City apartment for both Art Garfunkel and Paul.

-According to Nash, things began looking up when he, Stephen Stills, and David Crosby stumbled across an abandoned house with an old maroon couch on the porch near where everybody lived in Topanga Canyon.
+According to Nash in this classic rock interview, things began looking up when he, Stephen Stills, and David Crosby stumbled across an abandoned house with an old maroon couch on the porch near where everybody lived in Topanga Canyon.
 Photographer Henry Diltz agreed that it was perfect for a cover shot for the Crosby, Stills, and Nash album, with the band perched on the couch.
 Except when they looked at the photo the next day, they realized that the trio was arranged out of order, left to right, from their chosen band name, so they headed back with the photographer to reshoot the cover photo.

 When Diltz plus Crosby, Stills, and Nash arrived, the abandoned house on the corner from yesterday was gone.
 Finito.
 MIA.
 Bulldozed into rubble.

 You just can’t make this stuff up! –Redbeard